hynek/structlog/docs/performance.rst

       configure(context_class=dict)

-   If you don't use automated parsing (you should!) and need predicable order of your keys for some reason, use the `key_order` argument of :class:`~structlog.processors.KeyValueRenderer`.
+   If you don't use automated parsing (you should!) and need predictable order of your keys for some reason, use the `key_order` argument of :class:`~structlog.processors.KeyValueRenderer`.
 #.
 Use a specific wrapper class instead of the generic one.
    ``structlog`` comes with ones for the :doc:`standard-library` and for :doc:`twisted`::